go-delve/delve/Documentation/usage/dlv_trace.md

       --init string          Init file, executed by the terminal client.
   -l, --listen string        Debugging server listen address. (default "localhost:0")
       --log                  Enable debugging server logging.
+      --log-dest string      Writes logs to the specified file or file descriptor.
+If the argument is a number it will be interpreted as a file descriptor, otherwise as a file path.
+This option will also redirect the "API listening" message in headless mode.
       --log-output string    Comma separated list of components that should produce debug output, possible values: debugger	Log debugger commands
 	gdbwire		Log connection to gdbserial backend